mojowen/pizza2thepolls/about/index.md

 ### Is this a charity?

-No, so contributions are not tax-deductible.
-(But we are an official 501(c)(4) nonprofit, if you're a tax code nerd like that).
+No, so contributions are not tax-deductible and we are an official 501(c)(4) nonprofit.

+**However** we have worked with attorneys to validate that our programs [📬 Democracy Delivered](/democracy-delivered), [⚡️ Power the Polls](/power-the-polls), and pizza delivery are all 501(c)(3) compliant.

+So if you are a charity, foundation, corporation or nonprofit that's restricted to working only with 501(c)(3)s and want to work with us - we'd love to hear from you!

 <hr>